 Leica D-LUX Typ 109 vs D-LUX 7

-The Leica D-LUX (Typ 109) and the Leica D-LUX 7 are two digital cameras that were revealed to the public, respectively, in September 2014 and November 2018.
+The Leica D-LUX (Typ 109) and the Leica D-LUX 7 are two enthusiast cameras that were revealed to the public, respectively, in September 2014 and November 2018.
 Both the D-LUX Typ 109 and the D-LUX 7 are fixed lens compact cameras that are equipped with a Four Thirds sensor.
 The D-LUX Typ 109 has a resolution of 12.7 megapixels, whereas the D-LUX 7 provides 16.8 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.